948 Main St., Springfield, CO 81073

 Don't miss limestone markers on the Santa Fe Historic Trail (along U.S. 160) in the grasslands.
 Other interesting stops include Vogel, Picture and Carrizo canyons.
 At Picture Canyon, there is ancient rock art preserved on sandstone walls.
 Springfield's Fall Equinox fest even includes sunrise tours to see the rock art at the remote Crack Cave.

 In town, visitors can cover all their traveling needs.
-A convenience store, steak house, bars, motels and bowling alley provide lodging, food, and fun.
-Springfield is also home to an old-fashioned drive-in movie theater.
-Additional entertainment can be found among the 18 holes at the Springfield Golf Course.
+Convenience stores, four restaurants, four motels, a movie theater with digital projection, outdoor pool and large park with covered picnic areas.
+Additional entertainment can be found among the nine holes at the Springfield Golf Course.